Southern Rhodesia in World War I: Propaganda and public opinion

 A small elite of black urbanites, mostly raised and educated at Christian missions, existed in Southern Rhodesia by the time of the war, and these generally identified themselves strongly with settler society and, by extension, the war effort although the vast majority of black people in the colony retained their traditional tribal lifestyles of rural subsistence farming, and for most of them, as McLaughlin comments, the war "could have been fought between aliens from different planets for all their connection with events in Europe".
 Some felt obliged to "fight for their country", seeing the travails of Rhodesia and the Empire as their own also, but the great bulk of tribal public opinion was detached, seeing the conflict as a "white man's war" that did not concern them.
-Those who favoured the latter line of thinking cared not so much about the conflict itself but more about how its course might affect them specifically.
-For example, widespread interest was aroused soon after the outbreak of war when rumours began to fly between the rural black communities that the Company planned to conscript them.
-News of the Maritz Rebellion prompted a fresh rumour among the Matabele that Company officials might confiscate tribal livestock to feed the white troops going south.
+Those who favored the latter line of thinking cared not so much about the conflict itself but more about how its course might affect them specifically.
+For example, widespread interest was aroused soon after the outbreak of war when rumors began to fly between the rural black communities that the Company planned to conscript them.
+News of the Maritz Rebellion prompted a fresh rumor among the Matabele that Company officials might confiscate tribal livestock to feed the white troops going south.
 None of this actually occurred.

 The Chartered Company's native commissioners began to fear a possible tribal rebellion during early 1915.
 Herbert Taylor, the chief native commissioner, believed that foreign missionaries were secretly encouraging rural black people to emulate the Chilembwe revolt in Nyasaland, and telling them (falsely) that the British were exterminating the natives there.
 There were few actual attempts to topple the administration in Southern Rhodesia, but the Company still took precautions.
 Aware that Mashona svikiro (spirit mediums) had been instrumental in inciting and leading insurgencies against Company rule during the late 1890s, the native commissioners enacted new legislation designed to imprison any svikiro who gained significant popularity.